vaibhavkhl/vaibhavkhl.github.io/about.md

 I love reading, traveling and meeting new people.

-You can connect with me on [linkedin](https://www.linkedin.com/in/vaibhavkhl) or email me on vaibhav.khl@gmail.com.
+You can connect with me on [linkedin](https://www.linkedin.com/in/vaibhavkhl) or email me on vaibhav.khl @ gmail.com.

 Thanks for reading!